sami-haq99/bashthebuilder.github.io/_pages/group.md

 I also actively collaborate with the leading people in the academia and industries such as:
 1. **Professor Steven Schockaert**: [He](https://www.cardiff.ac.uk/people/view/133772-schockaert-steven) is the main reason why I am in the United Kingdom.
 I got an opportunity to be a part of his Euro 1.5 million ERC Starting grant.
 Together we proposed several novel models to generate new vector spaces or word embeddings which we published in several prestigious venues.

+2. **Lidong Bing**: [Lidong](https://lidongbing.github.io/) is based in Alibaba DAMO Academy in Singapore.
+He is not only my collaborator but also a very close friend.
+He is an active researcher publishing consistently in leading venues.